Biokovo

 Biokovo is one in a line of Dinaric Alps stretching along the Dalmatian coast - northwest of it is Mosor and southeast are Sutvid and Rilić.
 To the east, the Šibenik runs in parallel.
 When the weather is very clear, from the top of Biokovo it is possible to see Monte Gargano in Italy, which is 252 km away.

 Zabiokovlje, a mountainous area in Biokovo, includes such townlets and villages as Gornja Brela, Zadvarje, Žeževica, Grabovac, Rastovac, Zagvozd, Župa, Rašćane and Kozica.
 Major economic activities there were cattle raising, grape growing, and hunting.
 Part of this area is in the Biokovo Nature Park.
 To aid hikers, the Biokovo Nature Park Visitor Center is in downtown Makarska.

 However, Biokovo can be perilous if hiking unprepared - tourists erroneously imagine peaks to be closer than they are and, oblivious to the danger, have been known to go hiking wearing flip-flops, without water, wearing shirts with military camouflage patterns making them harder to spot for search and rescue teams.
 From 1976 to 2007, 24 hikers have died on Biokovo, while 37 had to be rescued.

+Geology

+Biokovo is a typical karstic mountain composed of limestones, dolomites, breccias, and flysch.

+The mountain has more than 400 identified speleological objects.
+Notable speleological objects are: